david-todorov/shop-floor-assistance/backend/shop-floor-assistance-backend/API_DESCRIPTION.md

 #STABLE
 #### `POST /editor/equipment`
-- **Description**: Creates and saves a new equipment, returning the saved equipment as a Transfer Object (TO).
+- **Description**: Creates and saves new equipment, returning the saved equipment as a Transfer Object (TO).
 - **Throws**:
   - Exception if the provided equipment number is `null`.
   - Exception if equipment with the same `equipment number` already exists.